 Monitoring the type of content you post and when can help you make more informed decisions about your marketing approaches and it can help you sort out when you get the most engagement from your audience each day of the week.

 4. Create Engagement Data For Yourself Through Calls to Action

 Speaking of engagement, another way to find your best time to tweet on Twitter is to use certain calls to action on posts at different points in the day.
 Asking a question and getting comments and responses can give you a clear indication of whether your audience is seeing your posts and connecting with them in real-time.
 Just like the content varying approach, you’re gathering information about your audience’s engagement habits that you can use in future Twitter marketing efforts as you find the best time to post on Twitter.

 While we hope you find some great tweeting times right off the bat, that may not always happen.
 Even using the Twitter guidance and the tools they provide might not give you all the insight you need to make the right decision right away.

 So what can you do?

 It may be time to adjust the course.
 When you do, be sure to monitor whether your adjustment made an impact, and try a few new times each week or each month.
 Adjusting your course can help you find the right time to tweet because you’ll be able to look at your Twitter and other analytics for feedback on the changes you’ve made.
 And combining this approach with the varied content approach can give you even more vital feedback.

 Once you’ve found the sweet spot for your posting time, it’s important to make sure you take full advantage of that newfound information.
-Creating a content calendar (You can learn more about that here) and scheduling out your posts for the month gives you a “set it and forget it” feeling.
+Creating a content calendar and scheduling out your posts for the month gives you a “set it and forget it” feeling.
 It also ensures that you are most likely to reach your ideal audience as often as possible.